mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 In runtime, this app allows to:

-* dump the eeprom contents as a binary file, with **-d**, this is done at startup, and used by the library, for other apps to read the contents
+* dump the eeprom contents as a binary file, with **-d**, this is done at startup, and used by the library for other apps to read the contents.

 This will create both: